 Everything was created by numbers, weights and measures (Isaac Newton).

-This proliferation of opinions and opposing views is reinforced by the exponential flow of information and an increasingly complex world, which lends itself to multiple interpretations.
+This proliferation of opinions and opposing views is reinforced by the exponential flow of information and by an increasingly complex world that lends itself to multiple interpretations.

 Although figures are generally not sufficient to fully describe an issue, and although the choice of figures is itself a bias, they nonetheless help to objectify the analysis, broaden the perspective, and make comparisons.

-NumOnly thus aims to translate information into digital language, without unfounded or subjective interpretation.
+NumOnly thus aims to translate information into digital language, without subjective or hazardous interpretation.

 But if ” the figures do not lie, it sometimes happens that liars encrypt ” (Jacques Duhamel).